tessel/project/Conduct.md

 Microaggressions are brief and commonplace daily verbal, behavioral, or environmental indignities, whether intentional or unintentional, that communicate hostile, derogatory, or negative racial or sexual slights and insults.
 We consider microaggressions to be a form of harassment, and we will take appropriate action for incidences of microaggressions.

 Private harassment is also unacceptable.
-No matter who you are, if you feel you have been or are being harassed or made uncomfortable by a community member, please contact us, as outlined in the Contact Info section.
+No matter who you are, if you feel you have been or are being harassed or made uncomfortable by a community member, please contact us, as outlined in the Contact Info section below.
 Whether you're a regular contributor or a newcomer, we care about making this community a safe place for you and we've got your back.

 Likewise any spamming, trolling, flaming, baiting or other attention-stealing behaviour is not welcome.